mgunter-pivotal/pcf-hugo-workshop/content/post/lab-1.md

 Learning about how your application is performing is critical to help you diagnose and troubleshoot potential issues.
 Cloud Foundry gives you options for viewing the logs.

-Open the metrics dashboard at https://metrics.run.haas-112.pez.pivotal.io/ Use you login id/password which is your student id.
+Open the metrics dashboard at https://metrics.run.example.com/ Use you same login id/password as you did to log into PCF.

 <img src="/images/pcf-metrics.png" alt="Metrics" style="width: 70%;"/>